 Summary of Dr James Muecke Australian of the Year 2020

-I recently discovered that Dr James Muecke, the Australian of the Year in 2020, presented a talk at the National Press Club on Tuesday, 1 December 2020.
+Dr James Muecke, the Australian of the Year in 2020, presented a talk at the National Press Club on Tuesday, 1 December 2020.

 The cause of diabetes has been known at least from the 1920s – that is, high-fat diets.
 It took another 70 years to discover the mechanism.
 If you type “intramyocellular lipids diabetes” into a Google Scholar search, you will receive hundreds of search results that documents the cause of type 2 diabetes.
 “Intramyocellular lipids diabetes” refers to fats inside muscle cells.

 - Diabetes (2001) Effects of Intravenous and Dietary Lipid Challenge on Intramyocellular Lipid Content and the Relation With Insulin Sensitivity in Humans.